-- 3. The following forms must be completed and submitted to the internship coordinator and MPH program Coordinator in the semester prior to the internship course: - a.
-(1) the Work Plan (Appendix A), approved by the student and preceptor - b.
-(2) the Internship Confirmation Form (Appendix B), - c.
-(3) the Abstract Form (Appendix C) approved by the student's Academic Advisor, - d.
-(4) the MPH Internship Rules (Appendix D) signed by the student and - e.
-(5) the new contract form (Appendix I).
-The new contract form is required in order to establish an MOU between Augusta University and the student's internship site.
-The student will not be able to begin their internship experience until the MOU is in place.
-This process can take weeks to months.
-As such, students should make all efforts to have the new contract form submitted well in advance of the course start date. - 4.
-The student will complete 75 hours of field experience within the selected organization during the semester of enrollment in the MPHC 8722 course. - 5.
-The student will electronically submit progress reports to the MPH Internship Coordinator via Desire-to-Learn (D2L). - 6.
-Throughout the Internship, the student is required to keep a record of the Internship Time Log (Appendix E).
+- 3. Prior to registering for MPHC 8722, the student must submit: (1) the Work Plan, (2) the Internship Confirmation Form, (3) the Abstract Form (Appendix D) approved by the student's Academic Advisor, and (4) the MPH Internship Rules (Appendix E) signed by the student. - 4.
+The student will complete at least 125 hours if admitted before Fall 2021, or 75 hours if admitted in Fall 2021 or after, of field experience within the selected organization during the semester of enrollment in the MPHC 8722 course. - 5.
+The student will electronically submit progress reports to the MPH Internship Coordinator via Desire-to- Learn (D2L).
+Each report must include five competencies met or complete, with at least three foundational competencies and one concentration-specific competency. - 6.
+Throughout the Internship, the student is required to keep record of the Internship Time Log (Appendix F).
 This time log will be signed by the Site Preceptor and then submitted to the Internship Coordinator via D2L at the end of the semester. - 7.
 If necessary, the MPH Internship Coordinator may request a site visit or a video chat with the Site Preceptor during the internship. - 8.
-By mid-term, the Internship Coordinator will request the Site Preceptor's Evaluation of the Intern (Appendix F) to report on the student's progress.
-It is the student's responsibility to work with the Site Preceptor to complete this form in a timely manner.
-The student will upload the Midterm Evaluation via D2L. - 9.
-The student will prepare a final report describing their internship experience, which will be evaluated by the MPH Internship Coordinator. - 10.
-At the end of the semester, the Preceptor will be requested by the internship coordinator to assess the student (Appendix G) and submit their evaluation through Qualtrics.
-It is the student's responsibility to ensure that the preceptor completes this evaluation. - 11.
-The student will complete a self-evaluation of the Internship experience as well as an organizational assessment using a structured assessment tool (Appendix H), and submit the evaluation through Qualtrics. - 12.
+By mid-term, the Internship Coordinator will request the Site Preceptor's Evaluation of the Intern (Appendix G) to report on the student's progress.
+It is the student's responsibility to work with the Site Preceptor to complete this form in a timely manner. - 9.
+The student will prepare a final report describing their Internship experience, which will be evaluated by the MPH Internship Coordinator. - 10.
+At the end of the semester, the Preceptor will be requested to assess the student (Appendix H) and submit their evaluation through Qualtrics. - 11.
+The student will complete a self-evaluation of the Internship experience as well as an organizational assessment using a structured assessment tool (Appendix I), and submit the evaluation through the Qualtrics. - 12.
 The Internship Coordinator will assign a grade of Satisfactory/Unsatisfactory after evaluating the student's overall performance.